-the Fscc.
-Conversely, carbonatization in the upper part of the Fscc is mainly represented by carbonate and silica veinlets cross-cutting the relict serpentinite mesh patches (Fig. 9c-e).
-Carbonates within these veinlets, which are contemporaneous with or postdating the silica precipitation, are determined as dolomite via X-Ray diffraction (see Fig. 4S).
+The carbonate nodules are present at the lower part of the Fscc near the contact with the Cnz (alteration profile given in Figs. 3i, microphotograph given in Fig. 9b).
+These carbonate nodules are embedded within an iron-oxide stained serpentine mesh matrix including relict chromite grains and they are accompanied by coarser grained carbonate veinlets (Fig. 9b).
+The carbonate nodules seem to show a fine-grained core and coarse-grained grain rim, a zoning pattern similar to the ones observed in the Cnz counterparts located below.
+Moreover, they similarly coalesce to form larger carbonate agglomerations.
+The whole-rock X-Ray spectrum obtained from the samples from the lower part of the Fscc reveals coexistence of magnesite, dolomite and minor amorphous phases (see Supplementary Fig. 4S), indicating presence of two different types of carbonates (possibly as magnesite nodules and dolomite veinlets) at the lower part of the Fscc.
+Conversely, carbonatization in the upper part of the Fscc is mainly represented by carbonate and silica veinlets cross-cutting the relict serpentinite mesh patches (Figs. 9c-e).
+Carbonates within these veinlets, which are contemporaneous with or postdating the silica precipitation, are determined as dolomite via X-Ray diffraction (see Supplementary Fig. 4S).
 Silica varieties found within these parts are generally in the form of late stage radial to spherulitic micro- to cryptocrystalline silica (Opal-CT?) infills and veinlets.
-The relict chromites of the original serpentinites are generally found to be replaced by hematite-II along their rims, probably as later occurrences after the prior magnetite-I replacement of the chromite (Fig. 9f-g).
-Hematite-II is also found as discrete or arrayed small neocrystals, possibly as a total replacement product from the magnetite-II grains previously formed during the serpentinization (Fig. 9f-h).
+The relict chromites of the original serpentinites are generally found to be replaced by hematite-II along their rims, probably as latter occurrences after the prior magnetite-I replacement of the chromite (Figs. 9f and 9g).
+Hematite-II is also found as discrete or arrayed small neocrystals, possibly as a total replacement product from the magnetite-II grains previously formed during the serpentinization (Figs. 9f and 9h).